Why Your Dog Needs Healthy Fats in Their Diet

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may earn a small commission at no extra cost to you.
 I appreciate your trust and support.

-For decades doctors and dietitians have demonized fat.
+For decades, doctors and dietitians have demonized fat.
 But the low-fat craze only seemed to add to our health problems.
 Now we have diets like Keto that recommend you eat high levels of fat.
-With all of this conflicting information how do we know what’s best for us or our pets?
+With all of this conflicting information, how do we know what’s best for us or our pets?
 Let’s discuss why your dog needs healthy fats in their diet.

 Fats help your dog absorb fat-soluble vitamins like Vitamin A, Vitamin D, Vitamin E, and Vitamin K. They also provide the energy your dog needs in daily life.
 Fat provides twice the energy (and calories) of protein and carbohydrates.